thehashton/thehashton/README.md

 # Repositories

 Just to note, my current repositories are commercial apps and are therefore private but I primarily work with NextJS, TypeScript, ShadnCN, Tailwind CSS, Zod, PostGres SQL and much more.
+I love making useful developer tools as well within teams.